Board of Directors

 David was first introduced to WS NSW through his role as National Manager CTP Product NRMA Insurance, championing the company’s six year corporate sponsorship for wheelchair sporting programs in NSW.
 David is passionate about helping and encouraging people with a disability and the youth of our community, and joined the WS NSW Board in 2008.
 In 2006, David was inducted as a WS NSW Champion in appreciation of his service and advocacy for the WS NSW cause.
-David is also a Board member of Royal Rehabilitation Centre Sydney and an immediate past president of the Queenscliff Surf Life Saving Club, and Life member.
+David is also a Board member of Royal Rehabilitation Centre Sydney and an immediate past president and Life Member of the Queenscliff Surf Life Saving Club.

 Craig Jarvis – Vice Chair